robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The word sat wrong, like fabric cut against the grain.
 I looked down at my hands.

-Then—slowly—I pulled my handbag into me.
+Then — slowly — I pulled my handbag into me.
 I didn’t know why it made me feel better.
 It just did.

 Sarah saw that too.
 She didn’t comment.